rotki/rotki/docs/api.rst

    :resjsonarr string fee_asset: The asset in which ``fee`` is denominated in
    :resjsonarr string fee: The fee that was paid, if anything, for this deposit/withdrawal
    :resjsonarr string link: Optional unique exchange identifier for the deposit/withdrawal
-:resjson int movements_found: The amount of deposit/withdrawals found for the user.
+:resjson int entries_found: The amount of deposit/withdrawals found for the user.
 That disregards the filter and shows all asset movements found.
-:resjson int movements_limit: The movements query limit for the account tier of the user.
+:resjson int entries_limit: The movements query limit for the account tier of the user.
 If unlimited then -1 is returned.
    :statuscode 200: Deposits/withdrawals are succesfully returned
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.